DistrictDataLabs/cultivar/docs/docker.md

 ## Production Use

-The current recommendation with Trinket is to run on heroku.
+The current recommendation with Cultivar is to run on heroku.
 The project includes the required Procfile for this purpose.

 It is possible to run the project using docker in production, and the docker-compose.yml file is provided for this case, but that configuration has not been tested, and is not currently supported.

-## Making Docker a little Easier
+## General Docker/docker-compose tips

 Here are a few of my tips for making things easier using docker.